 We make these decisions based on the activities that students might be doing during:

 Generally, on days when the air quality is unhealthy, we will keep students indoors as much as possible.
 On days when the air quality is unhealthy for sensitive groups, our staff on duty will welcome students to come indoors if they are bothered by the smoke.

 In the event that the AQI reads or predicts air quality in the very unhealthy range, we may be required to cancel school in order to keep children safe and healthy.

 In all of these scenarios, the ACDS Administration will be in contact with our families so that we can provide as much advance notice as possible to enable you to prepare.

 As in the past, please let your teacher know if your child has any special needs that would make them sensitive to air quality issues.
-Please contact Division Heads, Ms. Rodriguez, Mrs. Robb, and Mr. Adams, if you have any questions.
+Please contact Division Heads, Ms. Murphy, Mrs. Robb, and Mr. Adams, if you have any questions.

 What is a Public Safety Power Shutoff?

 When a combination of factors including wind, humidity, and temperature combine to create a high risk of wildfire, PG&E will shut off electricity to keep downed trees from contacting power lines and causing fires.